StefaniaSferragatta/fds/report.md

 #### Test and Training
 The aouthor chose the classical approach of splitting X (parameters) and y (binary prediciton vector) into training and testing sets selecting at random the 30% of the rows and assigning them to the test set.
 The remaining number of rows will be used for training.

+## Evaluation of the classification models
+After building the predictive classification models, it's time to evaluate the performances of them.

+For this purpose we used some common metrics and methods for assessing the performance of predictive classification models, including:
+* **Classification accuracy:** percentage of the correct predictions;
+* **Null accuracy:** accuracy that could be achieved by always predicting the most frequent class;
+* **Confusion matrix:** Table of size 2x2 that describes the performance of a classification model.
+It's used in order to determine how many observations were correctly or incorrectly classified and it works comparing the observed and the predicted outcome values and showing the number of correct and incorrect predictions categorized by type of outcome.
+The diagonal elements of the confusion matrix indicate correct predictions, while the off-diagonals represent incorrect predictions; hence the correct classification rate is the sum of the number on the diagonal divided by the sample size in the test data;
+* **False Positive Rate** represents the proportion of identified positives among the healthy individuals (i.e. "illness-negative").
+It is calculated as ```1-TrueNegatives/(TrueNegatives + FalseNegatives)```;
+* **Precision of Positive value**: is the proportion of true positives among all the individuals that have been predicted to be "illness-positive" by the model.
+This represents the accuracy of a predicted positive outcome and is computed as: ```Precision = TruePositives/(TruePositives + FalsePositives)``` ;
+* **ROC curve**: is one of the most used graphical measure for assessing the performance or the accuracy of a classifier, which corresponds to the total proportion of correctly classified observations;
+* **AUC**: is the percentage of the ROC plot that is underneath the curve, it summarizes the overall performance of the classifier, over all possible probability cutoffs.
+The metric used are:
+    - .90-1 = excellent (A)
+    - .80-.90 = good (B)
+    - .70-.80 = fair (C)
+    - .60-.70 = poor (D)
+    - .50-.60 = fail (F)
+* **Probability plots**: for each method we plot the histogram of the predicted probabilities for class 1.
+We obtain this information by using the ```method model.predict_proba(X_test)[:, 1]``` where the index refers to the probability that the data belong to class 1 (that means 'treatment yes').

 ## ML Algorithms